ag2816/TorontoWalks/README.md

 5) Plotting optimal route between stops (Travelling Salesman Problem)

 The success of the generated walks is measured primarily by walk distance (is it achievable in time allotted?) and measure of similarity to user preferences.
-By this measure, adding a step to cluster the stops helped improve the quality of generated walks.
-Google OR Tools was a fast and efficient tool used to plot the optimal route
+I used cosine-similarity to find the best matches between a user’s stated interests and the features stored for each Point of Interest.
+I then found the most similar stops within a reasonable radius of the starting point and used HDBScan clustering to find a geographically constrained subset of stops.
+Finally I used Google OR Tools to plot the optimal route

 The resulting tool was packaged in a flask application with a google maps interface for picking the starting point and plotting the generated route.
 The application is currently hosted in 3 docker images on DigitalOcean.